alanplotko/CoRE-Dash/README.md

 CoREdash is a web application that serves to enable members and alumni of Binghamton University's CoRE (Computers, Robotics, and Engineering) Living/Learning Community to stay in touch and organize events.
 CoRE is a Special Interest Housing option that consists of members who share interests in computers, robotics, and engineering.

-## Planned Features

-- ~~Google Sign-in~~ >> **Added in 0.1.0-alpha**
-- Web chat
-- Organize, host, and attend events
-  - Members can upload their class eschedules to help in event planning
-  - Members can list recurring times in which they have commitments to clubs and other activities in which they cannot attend an event
-- Upload documents
-  - Use Google Drive API to fetch CoRE documents for reading
-  - Integrate forms into the application rather than sending links via email
-- Send automated emails via the application for CoRE meetings
-- Manage member lists via the application

 ## Usage

 Just visit the website.
 CoRE embers can sign in with Google using their Binghamton University email address.
 After logging in, members can navigate and interact with the web application.